 SoluCX Widget

-Compatibility with Form Flex and Survey
+Compatibility with Form Flex and Survey Research

-The widget is compatible with Form Flex and Survey types, allowing flexibility in data collection according to your business needs.
+The widget is compatible with Form Flex and Survey research types, allowing flexibility in data collection according to your business needs.

 <!DOCTYPE html>

-<html lang="pt">
+<html lang="en">

 <head>